New York University 2001 - present

 BOOKS AND REPORTS

-M. Flanagan and H. Nissenbaum, Values at Play in Digital Games (Cambridge: MIT Press, 2014, in press).
+M. Flanagan and H. Nissenbaum, Values at Play in Digital Games (Cambridge: MIT Press, 2014).

 K. Varnelis and H. Nissenbaum, Modulated Cities: Networked Spaces, Reconstituted Subjects, Situated Technologies Book Series, Pamphlet No. 9, (New York: The Architectural League of New York, 2011).